medplum/medplum/packages/docs/docs/subscriptions/subscription-extensions.md

 ## fhirPathCritera

 Medplum offers an extension for triggering subscriptions based on a string expression.
 This string expression takes in two variables: `%previous` and `%current`.
 These two variables are the same resource and are compared to one another.
-The expression should return either `True` or `False`.
+The expression should return either `true` or `false`.

 Here is an example `subscription` resource with a fhirPathCriteria expression that compares the Patient resource: